greglank/greglank.github.io/covid.md

 ## Overview

 This is a lightly-edited adaptation of an email I wrote to my poker group.
-I am including it in my data science portfolio because I think it does a nice job encapsulating
+I am including it in my data science portfolio because it
-- How data can inform good decision-making in all aspects of life
+- Is a good example of how data can inform decision-making in all aspects of life
-- How I write and communicate (yes, I include headers and formatted links in my emails!)
+- Demonstrates how I write and communicate (yes, I include headers and formatted links in my emails... at least the important ones!)
-- Who I am and what I value
+- Is part of a conversation that I would like to see happening more openly and frequently

 I am not an expert on COVID-19, but I do try to make decisions based on the best available evidence.
-If the information below is misleading or incorrect, or if you have links to information that is better (newer, more thorough, more strongly established, more rigorous, more accessible, and/or more effectively communicated) than what I have, please let me know and I will update this page!
+If the information below is misleading or incorrect, or if you have links to information that is better (newer, more thorough, more strongly established, more rigorous, more accessible, and/or more effectively communicated), please let me know and I will update this page!

 ### Email Context